circleci/circleci-docs/README.md

 For larger edits or new articles, you'll want to set up a local environment for editing.
 Please see our [Local Development README](README-local-development.md) to set that up.

-If you have a question or need help debugging, please head to [CircleCI Discuss](https://discuss.circleci.com/) where our support team will help you out.
+If you have a question or need help in debugging the code, please head to [CircleCI Discuss](https://discuss.circleci.com/) where our support team will help you out.

 Docs for CircleCI Server Administration are built in a slightly different way so there is a [separate README](README-server-docs.md) for this section.

 ## License Information
 Documentation (guides, references, and associated images) is licensed as Creative Commons Attribution-NonCommercial-ShareAlike CC BY-NC-SA.
 The full license can be found [here](http://creativecommons.org/licenses/by-nc-sa/4.0/legalcode), and the human-readable summary [here](http://creativecommons.org/licenses/by-nc-sa/4.0/).

-Everything in this repository not covered above is licensed under the [included MIT license](LICENSE).
+Everything in this repository is not covered above is licensed under the [included MIT license](LICENSE).